Melanesia: Etymology and name ambiguity

-The name Melanesia (from μέλας, and νῆσος), etymologically means "islands of black [people]", in reference to the dark skin of the inhabitants.
+The name Melanesia (from μέλας, and νῆσος), etymologically means "the Black Islands", in reference to the dark skin of the inhabitants.

 The concept among Europeans of Melanesia as a distinct region evolved gradually over time as their expeditions mapped and explored the Pacific.
 Early European explorers noted the physical differences among groups of Pacific Islanders.
 In 1756, Charles de Brosses theorized that there was an "old black race" in the Pacific who had been conquered or defeated by the peoples of what is now called Polynesia, whom he distinguished as having lighter skin.
 In the first half of the nineteenth century, Jean-Baptiste Bory de Saint-Vincent and Jules Dumont d'Urville characterized Melanesians as a distinct racial group.

 Over time, however, Europeans increasingly viewed Melanesians as a distinct cultural, rather than racial, grouping.
 Scholars and other commentators disagreed on the boundaries of Melanesia, descriptions of which were therefore somewhat fluid.
 In the nineteenth century, Robert Henry Codrington, a British missionary, produced a series of monographs on "the Melanesians", based on his long-time residence in the region.
 In his published works on Melanesia, including The Melanesian Languages (1885) and The Melanesians: Studies in Their Anthropology and Folk-lore (1891), Codrington defined Melanesia as including Vanuatu, Solomon Islands, New Caledonia, and Fiji.
 He reasoned that the islands of New Guinea should not be included because only some of its people were Melanesians.
 Also, like Bory de Saint-Vincent, he excluded Australia from Melanesia.
 It was in these works that Codrington introduced the Melanesian cultural concept of mana to the West.